Criminal trial and appeal lawyer | violence, sexual and drug charges

 Lead counsel in an appeal heard in the Court of Appeal.

-B.R. was sentenced to 11 years and 2 months in prison by the District Court after being convicted of offences alleging rape and unlawful sexual connection in a case involving a threesome.
+X was sentenced to prison for 11 years and 2 months in the District Court after being convicted of raping a young person in a case involving a threesome.

-Successfully appealed the sentence reducing it to 9 years and 11 months in prison.
+Successfully appealed the sentence reducing the prison term to 9 years and 11 months in prison.

-B.H., a previously convicted sex offender, was charged with four offences alleging rape and offences alleging kidnapping, threatening to kill, doing an indecent act on a child, and male assaults female arising from complaints made by an ex-partner and a child.
+X, a previously convicted sex offender, was charged with raping, kidnapping, threatening to kill, and indecently assault his ex-partner and her child.

 Successfully defended my client against five of the eight charges in a jury trial.

-P.S. was charged with and found guilty of offences alleging rape and unlawful sexual connection following a jury trial in a case involving a threesome.
+X was convicted of rape following a jury trial in a case involving a threesome.

 Successfully appealed the convictions and secured a new trial for my client.